urnotsukilee/ML4Trading-basic/README.md

-# RL4Trading
+# ML4Trading
-This is a course project focus on building trade bot using Reinforcement learning.
+This is a course codes focus on Machine Learning for trading.